pintergreg/r-blog/_posts/2017-04-20-leaflet-choropleth.md

 Before realizing that Leaflet is exactly what I need I was playing with [DataMaps](http://datamaps.github.io/), which is build upon [D3.js](https://d3js.org/).
 It uses TopoJSON (?) by default and a [projection system](https://github.com/d3/d3-geo/blob/master/README.md#projections) that allows one to create awesome interactive maps, but not really in that fashion I wanted.

-I have my geo data in GeoJSON format, so I converted it to TopoJSON with a nice [online tool for converting between GeoJSON and TopoJSON](http://jeffpaine.github.io/geojson-topojson/).
+I have my geodata in GeoJSON format, so I converted it to TopoJSON with a nice [online tool for converting between GeoJSON and TopoJSON](http://jeffpaine.github.io/geojson-topojson/).

 A simple, "living" example can be found [here](http://jsbin.com/pufejajama/edit?html,output).